stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/05_Extending/How_Tos/02_Create_a_Google_Maps_Shortcode.md

-title: How to Create a Google Maps Shortcode
+title: How to create a Google maps shortcode

-# How to Create a Google Maps Shortcode
+# How to create a Google maps shortcode

 To demonstrate how easy it is to build custom shortcodes, we'll build one to display a Google Map based on a provided address.
 We want our CMS authors to be able to embed the map using the following code:

 	:::php
-	[googlemap,width=500,height=300]97-99 Courtenay Place, Wellington, New Zealand[/googlemap]
+	[googlemap,width=500,height=300]97-99 Courtney Place, Wellington, New Zealand[/googlemap]

 So we've got the address as "content" of our new `googlemap` shortcode tags, plus some `width` and `height` arguments.
 We'll add defaults to those in our shortcode parser so they're optional.